Penalties for MDMA Possession, Sale & Trafficking in Florida

 • Failure to follow the proper procedure: If officers failed to follow proper procedure, such as if drugs were misplaced in the chain of command, we may be able to get your charges thrown out or reduced.

-• The drugs are not yours: If the drugs belong to your friend and you did not know he left them in your car, we may able to use this as a defense.
+• The drugs are not yours: If the drugs belong to your friend and you did not know he left them in your car, we may be able to use this as a defense.

 Drug charges, especially for something as dangerous as MDMA or Molly, can ruin your life; do not fight them alone.
 For a free consultation and legal representation from a criminal defense lawyer who handles MDMA and other drug-related charges in St. Petersburg, contact Goldman Wetzel today.